Colt-Zero/spyro06-source/README.md

 The base for this patcher was originally created and programmed by LagoLunatic, originally purposed as the Randomizer for: The Legend of Zelda: The Wind Waker

-### Running the patcher from source

-Source still needs to be cleaned up and is not currently available.